-- Will test you on basics of JavaScript (Sep 17th): Self-study - 5 programming problems of 1 mark each no partial credit will be given - Needs to pass provided test cases for each program.
-Instantaneous feedback. - To be taken during the class time on Sep 17th on HackerRank - Start preparing for the test now.
-Will release practice test by today.
+- Will test you on basics of JavaScript (Sep 21st): Self-study - 5 programming problems of 1 mark each no partial credit will be given - Needs to pass provided all test cases for each program.
+No partial credits. - To be taken during the class time on Sep 21st on HackerRank - Start preparing for the test now.
+Will release practice test by today. - We don't care about code quality.
+Instantaneous feedback.